anupama12sg/celo_micro-lending/README.md

   }
 ```

 Borrowers can use this feature to request a loan.
-It takes the loan amount, interest rate, and duration as inputs and produces a new Loan struct with this information.
-The function then adds the new loan to the loans array and fires the LoanRequested event.
+It takes the loan amount, interest rate and duration as inputs and produces a new Loan struct with this information.
+The function then adds the new loan to the loans array and fires the `LoanRequested` event:

 ```solidity
   function repayLoan(uint256 loanId) external {